galrajhi/Udacity_SQL_Project/README.md

+# Created Date
+3/24/2021

+# Project Title
+Sakila DVD Rental Database Investigation

-# Udacity_SQL_Project
+# Udacity_SQL_Project Description
-In this project the Sakila DVD Rental database has been analyzed using SQL queries to answer business questions
+In this project the Sakila DVD Rental database has been analyzed using SQL queries to answer business questions.